jbranchaud/til/zsh/repeat-yourself.md

 # Repeat Yourself

-Use the `repeat` command to repeat yourself.
-You can repeat yourself a number of times
+Use the `repeat` command to repeat some other command.

+You can repeat a command a handful of times

 ```
 $ repeat 5 say Hello World
 ```

-or you can repeat yourself indefinitely
+or you can repeat a command indefinitely

 ```
 $ repeat -1 say Hello World